Galisteo Basin

-Geography
+Geology

 The Galisteo Basin drains the southern Sangre de Cristo Mountains, shares its northern drainage divide (height of land) with the Santa Fe Basin and its eastern drainage divide with the Pecos Basin.
 To the west it is bounded by the Rio Grande, and to the south by the drainage divide with the Estancia Basin, by the Ortiz Mountains. and the drainage divide with the Arroyo de la Vega de la Tanos, which flows off the western slopes of the Ortiz Mountains.

-River course
+Hydrology

 The north fork of the Galisteo River arises in the southern Sangre de Cristo Mountains on the slopes of Thompson Peak and Glorieta Baldy.
-It includes flow from GrasshopperCanyon Creek, Deer Creek and Apache Canyon Creek.
+It includes flow from Grasshopper Canyon Creek, Deer Creek and Apache Canyon Creek.
 It is joined by the east fork just south of the town of Galisteo.
 The east fork of the Galisteo River, also known as the San Cristobal Arroyo, flows off of Rowe Mesa and Glorieta Mesa.
 A major tributary of the east fork is Padre Springs Creek.
 The south fork joins the river about 3.5 mi below the east fork.
 The south fork of the Galisteo River, also known as the Arroyo de la Jara, drains from the eastern and southern slopes of the basin.
 Its major contributor is Gaviso Arroyo.

 After the three fork join, the river flows northwest for about 30 mi into the Rio Grande.
 The tracks of the BNSF railroad run beside the Galisteo River for most of this distance, turning south about 2 miles before the river enters the Rio Grande.
 After the three fork join, the river receives flow from the north off the height of land south of the city of Santa Fe, including Gallina Arroyo, San Marcos Arroyo and Canada de la Cueva.
 From the south it receives flow off the eastside of the Ortiz Mountains from Arroyo la Joya, Arroyo Canamo, Cunningham Creek, and Arroyo Viejo.